-- Start by first removing the appliances. - Next remove the counter tops, the base cabinets, and finally the wall cabinets.
+- Start by first removing the appliances. - Next remove counter tops, base cabinets, and finally the wall cabinets.

-IMPORTANT NOTE 2: Shut off water to the sink and dishwasher.
+Important Note 2: Shut off water to the sink and dishwasher.
 Turn off gas or electricity to the range, cooktop, dishwasher, oven, and other appliances if appropriate.
 We suggest having a professional take care of this.